 How To Read Hallmarks

-Have you ever picked up a ring or pendant in an antique shop and wished you knew a bit more about it?
+Have you ever picked up antique rings or antique necklaces in a shop and wished you knew a bit more about them?
 With a little prior knowledge, anyone can date and locate their piece of jewellery using hallmarks.

 Gold, silver, and platinum are the most popular precious metals used in jewellery.
 In the UK, silver hallmarks are very common, and these stamps on the reverse side of the jewellery have been used for the last 700 years at least.
 These hallmarks help to distinguish the level of purity in the metal, regulating the price of jewellery and other items made from precious metals.